-German Christmas Markets are magical.
-Crowds of be-gloved, jolly people Prost! over steaming mugs of Glühwein and tasty Bratwurst.
-Everything is for sale from Nußknacker (nutcracker) to wooden nativity scenes to the very mug your drinks come in.
+Everything is for sale from nußknacker (nutcracker) to wooden nativity scenes to the very mug you're drinking from.
 A visit to a Weihnachtsmarkt is a chance to experience Christmas every day from late November to Silvester (New Years Eve).

-The market in Annaberg-Buchholz is one of the largest and features all of the favorite German customs, as well as unique local flavor.
-Their massive pyramid displays the history of Christmas and that of the city and mining industry.
-Along with Santa Claus' Workshop, there is a Grand Miners’ Parade (held December 18th, 2016 at 13:30).
+The market in Annaberg-Buchholz features all of the favorite German customs, as well as unique local flavor.
+Their massive pyramid features the history of Christmas as well as the city's mining industry.
+Along with Santa Claus' Workshop, there is a Grand Miners’ Parade.
 This mountain procession of 1,200 hearty Saxon miners' appears wearing traditional garb and following the parade, everyone gathers to sing in front of St.-Annen-Kirche.

-Unlike the mass produced schlock sold at many markets, goods here tend to be authentic and handmade.
+Unlike the mass produced gifts sold at many markets, goods here tend to be handmade.
 Look for Erzgebirge wood figurines and lace from Plauen.

 And don't forget to fill your belly with Ore Mountain specialties.
-With meals "just like Grandma's", this is German soul food.
-Try... exotic-sounding Buttermilchgetzen, Taagplinsen and Kreitersupp.
-Love the food?
-Ask for the recipe!
+Try comfort food like Buttermilchgetzen, Taagplinsen and Kreitersupp.
 And while there will be plenty of sweets to choose from, you can't leave without trying the Ore Mountain version of Christmas classic Stollen and buying a loaf to take home.

 If the whole idea of Christmas Markets is just too wholesome, Hamburg's infamous Reeperbahn has a cheeky take on Weihnachtsmärkte that might be for you.